mikeohara/LightOpenID/README.md

 # LightOpenID

 Lightweight PHP library for easy OpenID authentication.
+Forked for Gambit Gaming

 * `Version....:` [**1.3.4** :arrow_double_down:][1]
                  ( *see [the change log][2] for details* )